40 years later, a dwindling band of Iran hostages awaits a promised payment

 “I just wanted to see my dad,” she said.

-Keough died in 1985, at 55, from Lou Gehrig’s disease, making him among the first of the former hostages to die.
+Keough died in 1985, at 55, from amyotrophic lateral sclerosis, or Lou Gehrig’s disease, making him among the first of the former hostages to die.

 “I knew the dumbest thing they could possibly do is to kill us,” Roeder said.
 “The Air Force would have turned Tehran into the Stone Age or something.”